derekwyatt/derekwyatt.github.io/_posts/2017-02-16-its-about-complexity.markdown

 <img src="/images/ComplexGetPasswordsShifted.png" />

-So why is this better and how has the complexity been moved?
+We can see that we've shifted the complexity further into the cloud, _which is designed to handle that complexity_.
+But why is this better and how has the complexity been moved?
 In short, this:

 <img src="/images/DevelopmentAndOpsSeparation.png" />